 While the fatty molecule still builds up in tissues, this happens at a much slower rate and to a lesser extent, leading to milder symptoms that appear only later in life.
 Patients with late-onset Fabry generally have a normal childhood and adolescence, and start experiencing symptoms sometime between the ages of 30 and 70.

 As in classic Fabry, people with the late-onset form also experience organ damage, mostly in the heart, kidney, and brain.
 But the percentage of patients who experience severe problems in these organs is much lower.

-Fabry disease is an X-linked disorder — meaning that the gene that is mutated is carried on the X chromosome — and is much more common among men than women.
-Because men have only one X chromosome, if that chromosome contains a mutation in the GLA gene, they will develop type 1 or type 2 Fabry disease, depending on the type of mutation.
+Fabry disease is an X-linked disorder — meaning that the mutated gene is carried on the X chromosome — and is much more common among men than women.

 Fabry Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.